-In connection with the execution of the Merger Agreement, GWAC entered into: (i) the PIPE Subscription Agreements to sell to certain investors (the "PIPE Investors"), an aggregate of 32,235,000 shares of GWAC Common Stock, immediately following the Closing, for a purchase price of \$10.00 per share and at an aggregate gross proceeds of \$322,350,000 (the "PIPE Financing") and (ii) the Bitfury Subscription Agreement to sell to Bitfury Top HoldCo (or an affiliate of Bitfury Top HoldCo), an aggregate of 6,000,000 shares of GWAC Common Stock, following the Closing, for a purchase price of \$10.00 per share and Bitfury Top HoldCo's payment in cash and/or forgiveness of outstanding indebtedness for aggregate gross proceeds of \$60,000,000 (the "Bitfury Private Placement").
+In connection with the execution of the Merger Agreement, GWAC entered into: (i) the PIPE Subscription Agreements to sell to certain investors (the "PIPE Investors"), an aggregate of 32,235,000 shares of GWAC Common Stock, immediately following the Closing, for a purchase price of \$10.00 per share and at an aggregate gross proceeds of \$322,350,000 (the "PIPE Financing") and (ii) the Bitfury Subscription Agreement to sell to Bitfury Top HoldCo (or an affiliate of Bitfury Top HoldCo), an aggregate of 6,000,000 shares of GWAC common stock, following the Closing, for a purchase price of \$10.00 per share and Bitfury Top HoldCo's payment in cash and/or forgiveness of outstanding indebtedness for aggregate gross proceeds of \$60,000,000 (the "Bitfury Private Placement").

-Upon the consummation of the Business Combination, GWAC Common Stock and GWAC Warrants ceased trading on the Nasdaq Stock Exchange (the "Nasdaq"), and Cipher Mining Common Stock and Cipher Mining Warrants began trading on August 30, 2021 on the Nasdaq under the ticker symbols "CIFR" and "CIFRW," respectively.
-The Business Combination resulted in cash proceeds, net of issuance costs, of approximately \$384.9 million
+Upon the consummation of the Business Combination, GWAC common stock and GWAC warrants ceased trading on the Nasdaq, and our common stock and Public Warrants began trading on August 30, 2021 on the Nasdaq under the ticker symbols "CIFR" and "CIFRW," respectively.
+The Business Combination resulted in cash proceeds, net of issuance costs, of approximately \$384.9 million.